Optimizing Heat Alert Issuance with Reinforcement Learning: BROACH: An RL Environment for Optimizing Heat Alert Issuance

-\paragraph{County-level characteristics} Spatial heterogeneity in the effect of heat on hospitalizations and the effectiveness of heat alerts can occur due to people in different regions being affected differently by the same absolute temperatures due to geographical self-selection and climate adaptation, differential health susceptability and/or individual agency associated with socioeconomic status and population density, and variable response to heat alerts due to local policy and political ideology \citep{ng_sociogeographic_2014, zanobetti_EM_2013, errett_HAPs-survey_2023, cutler_ideology_vulnerability_2018}.
-To characterize this spatial heterogeneity, we compiled county-level estimates of population density and median household income \citep{acs_data}, regional classifications of climate zones \citep{climate_zones}, broadband (internet) usage data \citep{internet_data}, presidential election returns \citep{election_data}, and fine particulate matter (PM$_{2.5}$) \citep{hammer_pm25_2020}.
-For the latter: there is strong evidence of adverse synergistic health impacts of air pollution and heat \citep{anenberg_heat_AQ_2020}.
+Spatial heterogeneity in the health effects of heat and heat alerts can occur due to people in different regions being affected differently by the same absolute temperatures due to geographical self-selection and climate adaptation, differential health susceptability and/or individual agency associated with socioeconomic status and population density, and variable response to heat alerts due to local policy and political ideology \cite{ng_sociogeographic_2014, zanobetti_EM_2013, errett_HAPs-survey_2023, cutler_ideology_vulnerability_2018}.
+To characterize this spatial heterogeneity, we compiled a set of county-level covariates : population density and median household income \cite{acs_data}, regional classifications of climate zones \cite{climate_zones}, broadband (internet) usage data \cite{internet_data}, presidential election returns \cite{election_data}, and fine particulate matter (PM$_{2.5}$) \cite{hammer_pm25_2020}.
+For the latter, there is strong evidence of adverse synergistic health impacts of air pollution and heat \cite{anenberg_heat_AQ}.